Pre-Veterinary Medicine Suggested Courses

 Individual veterinary schools may have specific course requirements such as calculus, embryology, animal nutrition, etc. Check with the individual schools to match requirements exactly.
 Get information on specific schools so that you can match pre-requisites appropriately.
 The AAVMC website has info on veterinary medicine.

-Utah State University now has a Veterinary Program in which students spend their first two years in Logan, and then attend Washington State University Veterinary College for their final two years.
-Their specific requirement are here.
+Utah State University now has a Veterinary Program in which students spend their first two years in Logan, and then attended Washington State University Veterinary College for their final two years.
+Their specific requirement is here.

-VMCAS is a central application service for vet schools; they have a common application and lots of information on requirements for these schools:
+VMCAS is a central application service for vet schools; they have a common application and lots of information on requirements.